-In two months ends the two year long introduction period of this new regulation.
-In § 32 the new regulation demands companies to “introduce a procedure to to introduce and maintain regular reviews and evaluations of the effectiveness of technical and organizational measures to ensure the safety of processing of personal data within the company.”
-Implementing a proper procedure is not only valid for data processing but also for the selection and procurement process of the IT solutions (both software and hardware) in use.
+In Article 32 of the GDPR, it states that companies must have "introduced a procedure to maintain regular reviews and evaluations of the effectiveness of technical and organizational measures to ensure the safety of processing of personal data within the company."
+Ensuring you have implemented a proper procedure is not only valid for data processing but also the selection and procurement process of the IT solutions (both software and hardware) in use.

-In plain english that means that the IT representative has to take all neccesary measures to ensure that no personal data can leak outside the company.
-Measures according to the new law are for example:
+Every company IT representative should have taken all necessary measures to ensure that no personal data can leak outside the company.
+Some of the steps that should have been taken according to the GDPR are:

 - Pseudonymization and encryption of personal data,

-- the ability to ensure the confidentiality, integrity, availability and resilience of the systems and services related to the processing on a permanent basis;
+- the ability to ensure the confidentiality, integrity, availability, and resilience of the systems and services related to the processing permanently;

 - the ability to rapidly restore the availability of and access to personal data in the event of a physical or technical incident;